DeltaRig/Angular/README.md

 #### Pipes

-And a exemple of pipes and a custom pipe in course and the custum pipe is summary.pipe.ts in the folder 02* .
+And a exemple of pipes and a custom pipe in course and the custum pipe is common>summary.pipe.ts in the folder 02* .

 #### ng-content